This document explains how to work with Assignments in Blackboard. To jump directly to a section, select a link!

 When creating assignments, instructors may choose how many attempts a student may submit.
 With the Allow Single Attempt setting, instructors will need to clear a student's attempt in the Grade Center if another submission is desired.

-To clear a student's attempt, follow the pdf instructions below.
+To clear a student's attempt, follow the written instructions below.

 SafeAssign is an advanced course tool within Blackboard that can be used as both an educational guide and a deterrent against plagiarism.
 Student work submitted through SafeAssign is automatically compared to a database of academic work to identify areas of overlap and potential concern.
-SafeAssign is an alternate method of receiving assignments and is completely separate from the Assignments course tool, though it functions very similarly: a Grade Center Column is created with the creation of the assignment, and SafeAssign can be added to any content area within the Blackboard course.
+SafeAssign is an option you can select when creating an assignment.

 SafeAssign creates a plagiarism report (SA Report) that both students and instructors can access, and can create opportunities to help students identify how to properly cite sources rather than paraphrase.
 SafeAssign is seamlessly integrated into Blackboard at UK, and is freely available to faculty that wish to take advantage of it.